×

 What residency documents or visas did I need if I will be in Thailand for a while?

 "Extremely easy.
-There is no actual "residency" It is an extension of stay for 1 year, reporting to immigration every 90 days," remarked one member in Chiang Mai.
+There is no actual "residency" It is an extension of stay for 1 year, reporting to immigration every 90 days," said one person in Chiang Mai.

 "You have to jump though a lot of Hoops and it is not cheap, between the US Embassy and the Thai Embassy they will nickel and dime you all the way to the Bank.
-You have to prove you have enough money to live here, you have to prove you are married, you have to show a birth certificate from your own country, and you have to do this process every year, and every 3 months you have to check into immigration, so they can see where you have been traveling and pay another 3-5 thousand baht," explained one expat living in Nonthaburi, Thailand.
+You have to prove you have enough money to live here, you have to prove you are married, you have to show a birth certificate from your own country, and you have to do this process every year, and every 3 months you have to check into immigration, so they can see where you have been traveling and pay another 3-5 thousand baht," remarked one foreigner who made the move to Nonthaburi.

 View More Answers